 With the upcoming Presidential election, data breaches are to be expected after the information that was revealed about the foreign involvement in the 2016 election.
 On October 18, 2020, a data breach occurred with over 200 central computers for Chenanago County, NY.
 These computers contained sensitive information from voters that had been requesting absentee ballots over email, and the hacker was demanding a ransom of $450 per computer.

-It is easy to become overwhelmed with the amount of personal data that is easily stolen and accessible on the Dark Web, however it is important to remember and implement safety measures into everyday technology use.
+It is easy to become overwhelmed with the amount of personal data that is easily stolen and accessible on the Dark Web, however it is important to remember and implement safety measures into everyday technology use and to conduct a cybersecurity assessment to sure up any gaps.
 A few of the easiest and quickest tips to start with are frequent password changes, monitor your credentials and sensitive accounts, have a plan set in place in the event that your personal data is compromised, and run a dark web scan.
 Use the internet with caution and do your due diligence on where you are presenting your data online.